eProsima/DDS-Router/docs/rst/getting_started/usage_example.rst

 Apart from selecting on which topics we wish to send/receive data, we must configure as well the participants that will ultimately perform communication.
-Each router instance will contain a :ref:`simple <user_manual_participants_simple>` and a :ref:`wan <user_manual_participants_wan>` participants.
-In brief, the simple participants will be in charge of locally communicating with the corresponding ShapesDemo application, while the wan participants will be the ones bridging the connection between the two DDS networks.
+Each router instance will contain a :ref:`simple <user_manual_participants_simple>` and a :ref:`WAN <user_manual_participants_wan>` participants.
+In brief, the simple participants will be in charge of locally communicating with the corresponding ShapesDemo application, while the WAN participants will be the ones bridging the connection between the two DDS networks.

 .. figure:: /rst/figures/shapesdemo_detailed.png